CHAPTER 10 – TRANSPORT IN PLANT (PEKA using microscope)

 2. The balsam plant is then placed in a conical flask containing 200 ml of eosin.

-3. The balsam plant is placed under bright situation for 30 minutes.
-After 30 minutes, the balsam plant is removed from the conical flask, then the roots are washed under running water to get rid of the excess eosin.
+the roots are washed under running water to get rid of the excess eosin.

 4. Two parts of the plant, the roots and the stem are observed.